-"Rags, you have paid me well for giving you a home," Mr. O'Dowd said.
+"Rags, you have paid me well for riving you a home," Mr. O'Dowd said.
 Rags wagged his tail and licked his master's hand.
-He was glad to see his had been coming for a drink, master well, and proud that he had saved
+He was glad to see his master well, and proud that he had saved

 Dandelions.